Jason Rutter: Made-to-Measure & Sociology

-Jason Rutter a sociologist whose background is in interactional sociology and cultural studies thanks to his two original mentors, Greg Smith and Brian Longhurst.
+Previously, Jason worked as a sociologist with a background in interactional sociology and cultural studies thanks to his two original mentors, Greg Smith and Brian Longhurst.
 Although Jason Rutter’s early work was on stand-up comedy, his first research post after finishing his Ph.D. in 1997 was looking at online interaction within internet newsgroups which were at the time becoming more popular with domestic users in the UK.

-Since then, while the focus of Jason Rutter’s study has changed with funding and institutional opportunities he has remained focused on people’s use of, and interaction through, technologies.
+After that, while the focus of Jason Rutter’s study has changed with funding and institutional opportunities he remained focused on people’s use of, and interaction through, technologies.
 Looking at mobile telecoms, digital games, and online piracy, Jason Rutter has explored how new technologies are integrated into already established, everyday routines.

-Looking at new technologies, as well as their markets, policy and legal implications as well aspects of privacy and access, Jason has worked at Salford, Manchester and Edinburgh universities and UCLan in the UK as well as at KU Leuven in Belgium through a Marie Curie Individual Fellowship.
+Looking at new technologies, as well as their markets, policy and legal implications as well aspects of privacy and access, Jason has worked at Salford, Manchester, Edinburgh and Dundee universities and UCLan in the UK as well as at KU Leuven in Belgium through a Marie Curie Individual Fellowship.

 A little-known fact about Jason Rutter is that as a young post-doc he designed the logo for the Society for the Study of Symbolic Interaction!